Raw Diet & Recipes

 All felids, including domestic cats, are obligate carnivores.
 Read More Here

 The digestive systems of cats have also become specifically adapted to eating raw flesh.
-They have the shortest digestive tract compared to body size of almost any mammal.
+They have the shortest digestive tract compared to the body size of almost any mammal.
 Raw prey is highly digestible and there is no need for a long gut and the fermenting bacteria that animals that eat plants need.
 Cats have lost some metabolic abilities simply because they don’t need them anymore.
 You don’t need to be efficient at breaking down carbohydrates when your diet contains practically none.

 Many like us have discovered “Raw Diet” and observed medical issues that virtually disappear as well as the loss of fat and gain of muscle.
 There is absolutely no question to us, if you own felines you should feed them Raw.